iclr2021generalization/iclr2021generalization.github.io/_speakers/shimon.md

 webpage: http://www.weizmann.ac.il/math/shimon/home

 # Primary affiliation of the speaker
-affil: Weizmann Institute of Science
+affil: Weizmann Institute of Science, CBMM
 # Link to the speaker's primary affiliation

 # An image of the speaker (square aspect ratio works the best) (place in the `assets/img/speakers` directory)